 Another easy way to get started is to attend a community "munch" (i.e. an

 informal lunch or dinner gathering at a local restaurant): details and

 directions are available on the PDX Leather Alliance site.

 You can also subscribe to the PDX-ASB mailing

 list for information and announcements concerning the Portland BDSM

-community, and check out both of the following two online calendars (each
+community, and check out

-calendar and the Portland Leather
+the Portland Leather

 The Portland area's biggest "can't miss" event is the March KinkFest conference hosted by Portland Leather Alliance.